ChuckBV/ms-now-pseudoacoustic-sensors-2020/README.md

 ovibait as bait.
 The study used an RBCD arrangement, with sections of row-ends in a pistachio plot serving as replicate blocks.

-The experiment is described in greater detail in "farmsense_report.pdf".
+The experiment is described in greater detail in "report-no-endnote_v02.pdf".
 A visual representation of the plot is found in "farmsense_experiment_2020_06_30b.jpg", and the Google Earth file "mwoolf-farmsense-expt-2020-07-01.kml" provides latitude/longitdue